GAM-team/GAM/wiki/Classroom-StudentGroups.md

 Issue the following GAM command:
 `gam config developer_preview_api_key <API Key Value> save`

-Once you get an email from Google that your project has been registered you can use these commands.
+Once you get an email from Google saying that your project has been registered you can use these commands.

 ## API documentation
 * [Google Classroom API](https://developers.google.com/classroom/reference/rest)